Methodology

 The next analytical step is to watch whether fresh guidance or enforcement actions change the economics of using alternative tanker networks.
 If they do not, the shadow fleet remains a pressure-release valve for restricted trade.

 If this signal shifts, cross-check Critical Minerals Export Controls Explained: From Gallium to Rare Earths and LNG Shipping Routes and War Risk: What Actually Matters.
-This keeps the shadow fleet explained workflow tied to multi-page evidence rather than single-source interpretation.
+Read them together so shadow fleet explained sits inside a wider transmission chain.

 Why It Matters